tylern4/clasqaDB/srcC/README.md

   - `srcC/rapidjson/include`
   - you may need to specify these as "absolute paths" (i.e., not relative paths); see `Makefile` macro `DEPS` for an example
+- example event loops, which can be built with `make`
-- see `srcC/test.cpp` for a usage example; build it with `make`
+  - `example_forAsymmetry.cpp` for a usage example for spin asymmetry analysis
     - instantiate QADB, specifying the location of the merged `qaTree.json` file
+    - only need to use `QADB::OkForAsymmetry` within an event loop, passing the run number and event number as arguments; this returns true if the event is within a DST file that passes the QA criteria for a spin asymmetry analysis
+    - no need to use `QADB::Query` (as in the example below)
+    - make sure the event has `REC::Particle` and `RUN::config` banks before any lookup (otherwise you'll find events which were not part of the QA)
+  - `example_dumpQA.cpp` to dump QA information for a specific run
+    - instantiate QADB, specifying the location of the merged `qaTree.json` file
     - in an event loop, you must call `QADB::Query`, giving it a run number and event number; this will perform the lookup (only as necessary)
-  - if `QADB::Query` returns true, it found a file with QA information; then you can use all the other methods to access it, which are exemplified in `test.cpp`
+    - if `QADB::Query` returns true, it found a file with QA information; then you can use all the other methods to access it, which are exemplified
     - make sure the event has `REC::Particle` and `RUN::config` banks before any lookup (otherwise you'll find events which were not part of the QA)